moerv9/sentiment/docs/6_Trading.md

 </br>
-The [LiveTrade-Class](#TODO: trade.py) works as follows:
+In the [trade](../sentiment/trade.py) file are the following methods:
-A function collects all the Data for the single tweets and stores them in a pandas DataFrame.
+The first method collects all the Data for the single tweets and stores them in a pandas DataFrame.
 This is neded to delete the duplicates with the following methods:

 </br>